psibi/rwh/devops/Kubernetes.md

 ~ $ curl localhost:2000
 {"message":"Hello"}
 ```

-* it's important for the service selector (spec.selector) to match with pod's labels (metadata.labels) to work.
+* It's important for the service selector (spec.selector) to match with pod's labels (metadata.labels) to work.